The Best Sunglasses for Pilots in 2023 and How to Pick the Right Pair

 Conclusion

-If you want the best sunglasses for flying, we recommend going for the Randolph Engineering sunglasses.
+If we may make a personal recommendation, we recommend going for the Randolph Engineering sunglasses.
 These sunglasses are US-built and meet every single requirement by the FAA, often far exceeding them.
 The fact that they are provided to US Air Force pilots should be enough proof these sunglasses are made for a cockpit environment.